taosdata/TDengine/documentation/webdocs/markdowndocs/Connector.md

 - `int taos_query(TAOS *taos, char *sqlstr)`

   The API used to run a SQL command.
 The command can be DQL or DML.
 The parameter _taos_ is the handle returned by _taos_connect_.
 Return value _-1_ means failure.

+  There should be only one SQL statement in `sqlstr`, if there's more than one, the behavior of this function is undefined.

 - `TAOS_RES *taos_use_result(TAOS *taos)`